Our article provides an overview of .KOK08 files virus as well as a detailed guide that may be helpful in attempting to remove this nasty virus.

 - A presented link that lands on web page compromised by hackers.
 Such page could be set to download and execute the ransomware payload directly on the computer of each user who got tricked into visiting it.

 - A file attachment of familiar file type such as document (.doc, .PDF, .docx, .xlsx, etc.) archive (.rar, .zip, .7z, etc.) or other.
-Corrupted files could be masked as legitimate ones and in order to trick you into running the malicious code embedded in them they may be set to open after you perform several steps.
+Corrupted files could be masked as legitimate ones in order to trick you into running them on your device and this way unintentionally enable the ransomware to infect your data.

-Along with this spread technique, other methods like malicious exploit kits, fake updates notifications and infected installers of third-party programs may be also used to scam you to allow the infection to plague your computer system.
+Along with this spread technique, other methods like malicious exploit kits, fake notifications for software updates and infected third-party app installers may be also used to scam you to allow the infection to plague your computer system.

 .KOK08 Files Virus – Overview

-The so-called .KOK08 files virus has been identified to belong to the ransomware family named Matrix.
-An infection with .KOK08 files virus begins after its payload is started on the system.
-The moment this event occurs is the moment when the ransomware becomes able to initiate a sequence of malicious actions that support the attack.
+The so-called .KOK08 files virus has been identified as a strain of Matrix ransomware family.
+An infection with .KOK08 files virus begins with the execution of its payload on a target system.
+The moment this event occurs, the ransomware becomes able to initiate a sequence of malicious actions that support its attack.

-Once the ransomware establishes all needed malicious files on the system, by creating or dropping them from its command and control server, it starts to execute them consequently until it reaches the data encryption stage.
+Once the ransomware establishes all needed malicious files on the system which it does by creating or dropping them from its command and control server, it starts to consequently execute them until it reaches the data encryption stage.

-What its associated files are designed for is the contamination of major system components and their settings.
-In addition, some of them could be predetermined to manipulate legitimate system processes and with this enable the ransomware to prevent being detected by active security tools.
+The purpose of its associated files is the contamination of major system components and their settings.
+In addition, some of them could be set to manipulate legitimate system processes and prevent active security measures from detecting the ransomware presence.

-In case of infection with .KOK08 files virus it is likely that specific registry sub-keys will be also plagued by malicious values.
-These keys could be Run and RunOnce as they could execute the ransomware automatically on each system start.
+In case of infection with .KOK08 files virus it is likely that specific registry sub-keys will also be plagued by malicious entries.
+These keys could be Run and RunOnce as they could automatically execute ransomware files on each system start.

 Following encryption, the ransomware drops the file #KOK08_README#.rtf on the device to inform victims about its presence and blackmail them into paying certain ransom to hackers.
 At this point, it is only known that the contact email provided by cybercriminals is KOK08@protonmail.com.
-As of the ransom they demand it is likely that it should be in Bitcoin.
+As of the ransom they demand it should be in Bitcoin.

 .KOK08 Files Virus – Encryption Process

 Being a strain of Martix, .KOK08 ransomware could be set to use a combination of two or more sophisticated cipher algorithms to corrupt target files.
-And alike its predecessors .KOK08 ransomware could scan predefined system drives for all of the below mentioned file types in order to encode parts of their original code:
+And like its predecessors .KOK08 ransomware could scan predefined system drives for all of the below mentioned types of files in order to encode parts of their original code: